Global CucinaGlobal Cucina

 • Adjust the salt to taste, depending on the salt content of the canned goods.

-With a pinch of salt and a handful of flour, a cake is created that combines the festivity of Easter time and the fineness of Italian cuisine.
+With a pinch of salt and a handful of flour, you create a cake that combines the festivity of Easter time with the fineness of Italian cuisine.
 Serve it with a smile and a cup of coffee to complete the delicious balance.

 Ago Tanfossi signatureAgo Tanfossi signature